 TRUTH: Since the arrival of COVID-19, a number of electronic or ionizer air cleaners are being promoted as a solution for the removal of viral particles from the air.
 However, this type of technology does not remove pollutants from the air, they create particles charged with electricity, that attach themselves to pollution particles.
 Once attached, particles fall to the ground, where they can later be swept up.
 However, independent studies show electronic air cleaning devices can produce dangerous levels of chemicals, either directly or as a by-product of chemical reactions.2

-This is why the WHO, the CDC and members of the scientific community recommend using HEPA air purifiers as a safe and effective way to improve air quality and reduce the risk of COVID-19 transmission.345
+This is why the WHO, the CDC and members of the scientific community recommend using Certified HEPA Material air purifiers as a safe and effective way to improve air quality and reduce the risk of COVID-19 transmission.345

 Hopefully, this article has helped to explain some of the misconceptions around air purifiers, but if you have any further questions or concerns, please don’t hesitate to contact one of the team at info@austinair.com.
 We’re always happy to help.